Updated 2/23/26

 Management Team

 At the helm of TE Connectivity is Chief Executive Officer Terrence R. Curtin, who also serves on the board.
 Curtin has played a pivotal role in guiding the company through both innovation and disciplined execution.
-He’s known for keeping the company grounded in its core strengths while still pushing for expansion into high-growth sectors.
+He’s known for keeping the company grounded in its core strengths while simultaneously pushing for expansion into high-growth sectors like electrification, AI infrastructure, and industrial automation.
+His tone in recent communications has been one of cautious confidence—grounded in the numbers, but clearly optimistic about the secular trends benefiting TE’s product portfolio.

 Supporting him is a seasoned executive lineup.
 Vish Ananthan, President of the Automation and Connected Living sector, and Claudia Anderson, the Chief Human Resources Officer, each bring focused leadership in their respective areas.
 The team also includes key technology leaders like Davy Brown and Erin Byrne, who are driving engineering and R&D efforts across industrial applications.
-Together, this group maintains the company’s focus on long-term growth while keeping operations efficient and adaptive to change.
+Together, this group maintains the company’s focus on long-term growth while keeping operations efficient and adaptive to change—a management culture that dividend investors should find reassuring.

 Valuation and Stock Performance